jrfnl/clearPHP/rules/no-executable.md

 File may be modifiable, though it must be restricted to the user only, or, at best, also removed.
 Reading rights must be allowed.

-In fact, without such permissions, it won't be possible to change divert the PHP script from its initial usage to another in case of attack.
+In fact, without such permissions, it won't be possible to divert the PHP script from its initial usage to another in case of attack.

 It is recommended to avoid executable PHP scripts.

 ## Rule Details